andremazzari/Artigo_2_Nome_Provisorio/README.md

 # Artigo_2_Nome_Provisorio

-This repository contains some files related to the work presented in **nome do artigo (link)**.
+This repository contains some files related to the work presented in **Generalized Bell Scenarios: Exploring Contextuality and Disturbance Inside Local Variable Models (link)**.
 The facet inequalities for the polytopes considered were found using the software [PANDA](https://www.sciencedirect.com/science/article/abs/pii/S2192440621000484).

 - **2V-Lnd-Facets-Prob**: contains the facet inequalities of the $\mathcal{L}_{ND}$ polytope for the scenario considered in theorem 1 and appendix A.